Magyartanulas/magyartanulas.github.io/dative_possession.md

 <br/>
 </div>

-### Pronouns
+### Pronouns & `-é`

-You can use pronouns with posessions to stress that the noun belongs to you.
+You can use pronouns with posessions to stress that the noun belongs to you, without actually attributing it to this noun.

 | Pronoun             |
 |---------------------|